bstanasiuk/bstanasiuk.github.io/_pages/home.md

 </video>
 </div>

 Squid Trouble is an arcade-style action game.
 Position yourself carefully and try to survive against waves of murderous fishes by ejecting clouds of ink.
-The game took 5th place at Akademia F2P Game Jam in 2017.
+The game placed 5th at Akademia F2P Game Jam in 2017.
 The theme of the jam was <i>free-to-play game</i>.

 <b>Meet the team:</b>
 <br>Kinga Jaroszewicz - art